Shai25/AdvEx-Alpha/README.md

 5. Start mock worker with `python worker.py`.
 6. Send message with `python web_server.py`.
 7. Run `python db.py test` again to see that the feedback has been updated.
 Also you should be able to observe that model and index files are downloaded to `tmp/`.

+## Notebooks

+`notebooks/` includes several Jupyter notebooks that give example of interacting with AWS resources like S3, SQS and RDS.